College of the Creatives Cabinet

 The biggest risk to this project is our lack of funding.
 To wit we've spent the last month and a half applying for grants and approaching a mix of corporations and foundations for funding.
 We have a contingency plan with a mixed funding strategy in place with this project to make sure we hit our funding goal (you're looking at a part of it)!

 The fabrication of the cabinet's themselves represent a huge challenge.
-Making sure we are on schedule and are able to make consistently beautiful cabinets across the edition are a major concern.
+Making sure we are on schedule and able to make consistently beautiful cabinets across the edition are a concern.
 We also have concerns related to safety.
 We need to ensure all of the electronic components in the cabinets are in safe working order before shipping them to our intended group of influential recipients.

 Finally, the team is comprised of working designers, artists, and makers with obligations outside of MotherFather.
 Many of our team members have regular jobs, freelance gigs that pop-up from time to time, and pre-existing projects/exhibitions of their own that could present commitment challenges to this project as we continue to develop it.
 As working professionals we know life comes with challenges, but as thoughtful creatives dedicated to creating social good we want our backers to know that we are dedicated to making sure America is a place that values art and creative culture, and see this project as an integral part of that mission!Learn about accountability on Kickstarter